Skip to content

 Why this matters (the “upshot”) 📣

-• HeSapa is sacred to multiple tribes
+• HeSapa is sacred land to tribes and exposed to extractives activities

 • The information will be accessible to non-technical audiences